 Chicago established a modern era school record with eight wins in 2010, including victories over Case Western Reserve and Washington University to win the league championship.

 Sokol earned a bachelor's degree in economics from Kalamazoo in 1996 and completed a master's degree in education from Defiance in 1999.
-He and his wife Alison reside in Terre Haute, and are expecting their first child in November.
+He and his wife Alison are the parents of son Walter, born in November 2013, and reside in Terre Haute.

 #1 in the nation for 15 years!